destinyae/walrus-docs/docs/walrus-sites/intro.md

 - The subdomain on the URL points to a specific object on Sui that allows the browser to fetch and render the site resources.
 This pointer can be
   - a SuiNS name, such as `flatland` in `https://flatland.walrus.site`, or
-  - the Base36 encoding of a the Sui object ID, such as `0x644bc958...` in the example above.
+  - the Base36 encoding of the Sui object ID, such as `0x644bc958...` in the example above.

 Curious to know how this magic is possible?
 Read the [technical overview](./overview.md)!
 If you just want to get started trying Walrus Sites out, check the [tutorial](./tutorial.md).